rm-hull/markov-chains/README.md

 >
 > Suppose that at the beginning of a year 5 million people live in the
 > cities and 4 million live in the countryside.
 Write a program so that
-> you can studyt the development year by year of the numbers of
+> you can study the development year by year of the numbers of
 > inhabitants in the cities and the countryside.

-Writig this program directly, might yield a solution as follows:
+Writing this program directly, might yield a solution as follows:

 ```clojure
 (defn population-modelling [town country]